Crispy, juicy, and full of flavor—these homemade pork dumplings (potstickers) are easier than you think and better than takeout.

 - Add sesame oil and chopped garlic and mix.

-- As diagrammed in photo, place a teaspoon of mix in center and with finger dipped in water coat edge of wonton and fold over and seal.
+- Place a teaspoon of mix in center and with finger dipped in water coat edge of wonton and fold over and seal.
 Then fold the two points of wonton together.

 - Continue until all dumplings are stuffed.